wgbowley/openLSM/readme.md

 - Basic design must be 3D-printable using standard materials
 - Target force output: **20–30 N** with ripple force of ±5%
 - Options for passive or active cooling
-- Custom implementation of Klipper for closed-loop LSM
+- Custom implementation of klippy for closed-loop LSM
 - Establish a universal/standard interface for all LSMs
 - Custom driver board using field-oriented control (FOC)
   - Option for step/dir input